Patrick Olsen: Arranger, Performer & Music Director.

 A graduate of The Berklee College of Music (jazz arranging and education), Patrick settled in Ireland where he studied at The Irish World Academy.
 Graduating with his MA in performance, Patrick balanced a career of teaching and performing.
 His teaching experience ranged from rural primary schools to universities.
 Along the way, Patrick taught hundreds of students to play music at The Irish Academy, The Croagh School of Music and The Irish Harp Centre (where he was vice-principal).
 These experiences led to invitations to teach at Irish music retreats and The University of Limerick, where he taught classes on improvisation and flute/tin whistle performance.

-As a performer, Patrick was the flute soloist with The Irish Harp Orchestra on their regular European and Irish tours.
-He was flautist with the Irish Chamber Orchestra (and did a lot of tour organising & marketing) and baritone saxophonist with the Blue Monk Quartet.
+As a performer, Patrick was the flute soloist with The Irish Harp Orchestra on their regular European and Irish tours as well as the flautist (& tour organiser) with the Irish Chamber Orchestra.
+Patrick was also the baritone saxophonist and music arranger with the Blue Monk Quartet.
 Not many people can claim that they performed with such high-level folk, classical and jazz ensembles at the same time!

 With the Irish Harp Orchestra.
 ‘Honour and Glory’ European tour.

 Still busy making music, his recent music compositions and arrangements strongly reflect the diversities of cultures and high standards of musicianship that he has encountered in Cambridge.
-This includes writing music for primary school students based on their local history with HistoryWorks.
+This includes writing music for children based on their local history with HistoryWorks.
 You can listen to his newest music here or follow his blog about music and academics here.

 The Blue Monk Quartet at the Limerick International Jazz Festival.
 Photo by Valerie Gunning.